extemporelang/extemporelang.github.io/_docs/overview/time.md

 exactly the same time as the scheduled callback time.
 The problem with this is that the next note needs to be scheduled at exactly the same time that the function is called.
 The note will always be late.
-The 'best' version schedules the callback just ahead of the time that we want the note to play.
-This gives us `4100` samples to execute the code to schedule the note before the note is required to sound.
+The 'best' version schedules the callback just ahead of the time that you want the note to play.
+This gives Extempore `4100` samples to execute the code to schedule the note before the note is required to sound.
+Notice `*second*` has been replaced by its actual value in samples to make the time difference explicit.